San Francisco Rush: Extreme Racing

-San Francisco Rush: Extreme Racing is a video game developed and published by Atari Games.
-This game was first released in arcades in 1996 and was ported to Nintendo 64 in 1997 and the PlayStation in 1998.
-San Francisco Rush: Extreme Racing is the first game in the Rush series.
+San Francisco Rush: Extreme Racing is a 1996 racing video game developed and published by Atari Games for arcades.
+It was later ported to home consoles under the Midway label, beginning with the Nintendo 64 in 1997 and the PlayStation and Windows in 1998.
+An updated version named San Francisco Rush The Rock: Alcatraz Edition was later released with more tracks and cars.
+It was a critical and commercial hit, and became the first in the Rush series, followed by San Francisco Rush 2049 (1999), bounded by the non-arcade Rush 2: Extreme Racing USA (1998).

+Gameplay

+The game involves racing through locations based on real-life San Francisco locations.
+Races can take place during day, night and snow.

 Development

 San Francisco Rush was built around the 3dfx Voodoo Graphics dual chips.
 The 3dfx hardware was cheaper to develop for than proprietary systems, and Atari used the savings to sell the game at a lower price to arcade operators.
 It was unveiled at the 1996 Amusement & Music Operators Association (AMOA) show.
 After originally looking at maps of San Francisco, knowing that the cars would be going 150–160 mph, they realized that they would instead have to craft an alternate version of the city that was more 'fun'.

 The new tracks included in The Rock: Alcatraz Edition were actually designed for the Nintendo 64 version of the game, with the sole exception of the Alcatraz track.